Closed for vacation: France faces new virus testing troubles

 Some labs have adjusted their hours to stay open late into the evening, or open on Sundays – both unusual for France.

-After coming under fire for its limited testing capacity in the first wave, the government now says it can test up to 700,000 people a week, and last week hit a record high of 457,000 tests.
+After coming under fire for its limited testing capacity in the first wave, the government now says it can test up to 700,000 people a week, and hit a record high of 581,000 tests over the past week

 But the number of new positive cases is growing twice as fast as the growth in test rates, according to data from the national health agency.